The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Genericity of the examples

-Returning to the theory $T^-_{1, \zz}$, we see that it does not fully capture all the first-order properties of $(\zz, \sU^\zz, \sP^\zz)$.
-For instance, it follows from Lemma \ref{positivedensity} below that for all $c \in \zz$, there is $a \in \zz$ such that
+Returning to the theory $\WSFZ$, we see that it does not fully capture all the first-order properties of $(\zz, \sU^\zz, \sP^\zz)$.
+For instance, we will show later in Corollary \ref{forinstance} that for all $c \in \zz$, there is $a \in \zz$ such that

-while the interested reader can construct models of $T^-_{1, \zz}$ where the corresponding statement is not true.
-Likewise, the theories $T^-_{1, \qq}$ and $T^-_{2, \qq}$ do not fully capture all the first-order properties of $(\qq; \sU^\qq, \sP^\qq)$ and $(\qq; <, \sU^\qq, \sP^\qq)$.
+while the interested reader can construct models of $\WSFZ$ where the corresponding statement is not true.
+Likewise, the theories $\WSFQ$ and $\WOSFQ$ do not fully capture all the first-order properties of $(\qq; \sU^\qq, \sP^\qq)$ and $(\qq; <, \sU^\qq, \sP^\qq)$.